-Pursuant to the Compensation policy approved by the General Shareholders' Meeting of June 3, 2021, the compensation of Mr. Pierre-André de Chalendar was set at €450,000 gross per annum for the entire duration of his term of office as Chairman of the Board of Directors, to the exclusion of any other compensation in respect of his office $^{\mbox{\tiny (1)}}.$ The Nomination and Remuneration Committee noted, with the assistance of an external firm, that this level is below the median of compensation paid to non-executive Chairmen of CAC 40 companies who previously held the position of Chairman and Chief executive officer (excluding financial companies).
+Pursuant to the Compensation policy approved by the General Shareholders' Meeting of June 3, 2021, the compensation of Mr. Pierre-André de Chalendar was set at \notin 450,000 gross per annum for the entire duration of his term of office as Chairman of the Board of Directors, to the exclusion of any other compensation in respect of his office (1).
+The Nomination and Remuneration Committee noted, with the assistance of an external firm, that this level is below the median of CAC40 companies who previously held the position of Chairman and Chief executive officer (excluding financial companies).